Handheld game console: Evercade

 Evercade is a handheld game console developed and manufactured by UK company Blaze Entertainment.
 It focuses on retrogaming with ROM cartridges that each contain a number of emulated games.
 Development began in 2018, and the console was released in May 2020, after a few delays.
 Upon its launch, the console offered 10 game cartridges with a combined total of 122 games.

 Arc System Works, Atari, Data East, Interplay Entertainment, Bandai Namco Entertainment and Piko Interactive have released emulated versions of their games for the Evercade.
 Pre-existing homebrew games have also been re-released for the console by Mega Cat Studios.
-The Evercade is capable of playing games originally released for the Atari 2600, the Atari 7800, the Atari Lynx, the NES, the SNES, and the Sega Genesis/Mega Drive.
+The Evercade is capable of playing games released for the Atari 2600, the Atari 7800, the Atari Lynx, the NES, the Super NES, and the Genesis/Mega Drive.

 Analogue Pocket

 The Analogue Pocket is a FPGA-based handheld game console designed and manufactured by Analogue, It is designed to play games designed for handhelds of the fourth, fifth and sixth generation of video game consoles.
 The console features a design reminiscent of the Game Boy, with additional buttons for the supported platforms.
-It features a 3.5" 1600x1440 LTPS LCD display, an SD card port, and a link cable port compatible with Game Boy link cables.
-The Analogue Pocket uses an Altera Cyclone V processor, and is compatible with the original Game Boy, Game Boy Color and Game Boy Advance cartridges out of the box.
+It features a 3.5" 1600x1440 LTPS LCD screen, an SD card port, and a link cable port compatible with Game Boy link cables.
+The Analogue Pocket uses an Altera Cyclone V processor and is compatible with the original Game Boy, Game Boy Color and Game Boy Advance cartridges out of the box.
 With cartridge adapters (sold separately) the Analogue Pocket can play Game Gear, Neo Geo Pocket, Neo Geo Pocket Color and Atari Lynx game cartridges.
 The Analogue Pocket includes an additional FPGA, allowing 3rd party FPGA development.
 The Analogue Pocket was released in December 2021.